GETEAM/GeneralExamination/QuestionType/types/Cloze.md

 		"duration": 15,
 		"flowable": false,
 		"recommendation-point": 1,
 		"stem": "Over half the world’s people now live in cities.
 The latest “Global Report on Human Settlements” says a significant change took place last year.
 The report ( 1 ) this week from U.N.
-Habitat, a United Nations agency.

-		A century ago, ( 2 ) than five percent of all people lived in cities. ( 3 ) the middle of this century it could be seventy percent, or ( 4 ) six and a half billion people.

-		Already three-fourths of people in ( 5 ) countries live in cities.
-Now most urban population ( 6 ) is in the developing world.

-		Urbanization can ( 7 ) to social and economic progress, but also put ( 8 ) on cities to provide housing and ( 9 ) .
+Habitat, a United Nations agency. <br>A century ago, ( 2 ) than five percent of all people lived in cities. ( 3 ) the middle of this century it could be seventy percent, or ( 4 ) six and a half billion people. <br>Already three-fourths of people in ( 5 ) countries live in cities.
+Now most urban population ( 6 ) is in the developing world. <br>Urbanization can ( 7 ) to social and economic progress, but also put ( 8 ) on cities to provide housing and ( 9 ) .
 The new report says almost two hundred thousand people move ( 10 ) cities and towns each day.
-It says worsening inequalities, ( 11 ) by social divisions and differences in ( 12 ) , could result in violence and crime ( 13 ) cities plan better.

-		Another issue is urban sprawl(无序扩展的城区).
-This is where cities ( 14 ) quickly into rural areas, sometimes ( 15 ) a much faster rate than urban population growth.

-		Sprawl is ( 16 ) in the United States.
+It says worsening inequalities, ( 11 ) by social divisions and differences in ( 12 ) , could result in violence and crime ( 13 ) cities plan better. <br>Another issue is urban sprawl(无序扩展的城区).
+This is where cities ( 14 ) quickly into rural areas, sometimes ( 15 ) a much faster rate than urban population growth. <br>Sprawl is ( 16 ) in the United States.
 Americans move a lot.
 In a recent study, Art Hall at the University of Kansas found that people are moving away from the ( 17 ) cities to smaller ones.
-He sees a ( 18 ) toward “de-urbanization” across the nation.

-		( 19 ) urban economies still provide many ( 20 ) that rural areas do not.",
+He sees a ( 18 ) toward “de-urbanization” across the nation. <br>( 19 ) urban economies still provide many ( 20 ) that rural areas do not.", "questions": [
-		"questions": [
 			{
 				"type": "SingleChoice",